-2.4.2 Residential Land Use
+2.4.3 Residential Land Use

-With the exception of the public lands, a few private ranches, Las Golondrinas Living History Museum and the Santa Fe Downs Property, land uses in the planning area continue to be predominantly lowdensity, single family residential with a few large and medium sized parcels remaining in agricultural use.
+With the exception of the public lands, a few private ranches, Las Golondrinas Living History Museum and Eagle Ridge formerly known as the Santa Fe Downs Property, land uses in the planning area continue to be predominantly low-density, single family residential with a few large and medium sized parcels remaining in agricultural use.
 From 1990 to 2010, an estimated 404 new housing units were developed in the plan area, representing annual growth rate of 6%.
 With the exception of the Las Lagunitas subdivision in Lower La Cienega, most of the development occurred on existing lots, small subdivisions of fewer than 5 lots, lots created by family transfers, and infill of a large pre-1980 subdivision in La Cieneguilla, (see page 21, Figure 4: Existing Land Use Map).

 Several factors will likely influence the rate of residential development in the plan area:

 Available Land, especially the transfer of private lands to public conservation lands.
 The transfer from private to public lands has significantly reduced the amount of land in the planning area available for single residential development.

 Limited Water Resources.
 In recent decades, several factors in the larger watershed and water supply of the region have come into play that are having and will continue to have impact on the plan area water supply.
 Decreases in rain and snowfall and increased temperatures have contributed to longer-term drought conditions.
 Several new studies and reports have confirmed continued drawdown of the aquifer generally, with increases in some isolated areas.
 Availability of regional water supplies through County and/or community systems may also be limited.
+Water quality concerns from various types of contamination also raises issues about the future water supply for these communities.

 Market Conditions.
 Between 2000 and 2010, the number of housing units in the planning area increased 24%, down from a 60% increase between 1990 and 2000.
 The slower pace of new development in recent years partly reflects the impact of the national recession.
 According to data from the Santa Fe Association of Realtors, home sales in the broader southwest Santa Fe County region (inclusive of La Cienega and La Cieneguilla, Madrid and Cerrillos) fell over 50% between 2005 and 2012 while median values decreased about 14% during the same period.
 County-wide, the number of building permits for new single family homes issued between 2005 and 2011 fell about 83%.
 Also a according to American Community Survey estimates, between 2000 and 2010, the median home value in La Cienega climbed about 56%.
 Incomes, however, haven’t necessarily increased.
 More people today are spending more of their incomes on housing in the planning area than ten years ago.
 According to the American Community Survey estimates, 45% of all 2011 mortgage holders in La Cienega and La Cieneguilla and 43% of all renters have housing costs (a measure which includes mortgage, rent, as well as estimate of utilities and other costs) that are 35% or more of their household incomes.

 Zoning and Legal Regulations.
-Santa Fe County’s recent adoption of the Sustainable Growth Management Plan and Sustainable land Development Code may represent significant changes in how development will occur.
-Establishment of zoning districts determines maximum densities which may not be adjusted to reduce lot sizes through signing of water restrictions.
+Santa Fe County’s adoption of the Sustainable Growth Management Plan and Sustainable Land Development Code represents a significant change in how development occurs.
+Establishment of zoning districts determines maximum densities, and water use for new residential development is restricted to 0.25 acre feet per household, which in most cases will be more restrictive than the water allocations permitted by the Office of the State Engineer.